desec-io/desec-stack/docs/auth/tokens.rst

 (Alice's) account.

-To this end, the email address associated with Alice's account needs to be set in the ``user_override`` field of Bob's token, after which the token is called an "override token".
+To this end, the email address associated with Alice's account needs to be set in the ``user_override`` field of Bob's token.
+After this, the token is called an "override token", and said to be "bound" to the user given in the ``user_override`` field.
 (Note that at this time, this feature is under development, and write access to this field is not available.)